 - Northeast Nebraska Teacher Academy (NENTA) - Develop your classroom skills and get paid at the same time.

 - Competitions and conferences – Showcase your skills when you compete in poetry and fiction slams or the Hot Papers Contest, and meet the pros when you participate in writing programs and attend conferences.

 - The Neihardt Seminar – a special summer course taught by a visiting writer/scholar

 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.

-Before graduating with your degree to teach English, you will complete a semester of clinical practice in a school district chosen with the help of your advisor.
+Before graduating with your English Education degree, you will complete a semester of clinical practice in a school district chosen with the help of your advisor.
 During this semester, you will work closely with an experienced English teacher to gain classroom experience.
 Internships are not required as part of this program; however, Career Services is available to help students find employment opportunities.